ramonskie/jellyfin-plugin-prunarr-bridge/PLUGIN_REPOSITORY_SETUP.md

 # Plugin Repository Setup Guide

-This guide explains how to set up a Jellyfin plugin repository so users can install the Prunarr Bridge plugin directly from Jellyfin's plugin catalog.
+This guide explains how to set up a Jellyfin plugin repository so users can install the OxiCleanarr Bridge plugin directly from Jellyfin's plugin catalog.

 > **Note for Plugin Maintainers**: This setup is required to enable the easy installation method described in README.md.
 Once configured, users can install the plugin by simply adding your repository URL to Jellyfin.